 If you are divorced and your spouse is not paying debt he or she was assigned by the court and for which you are jointly responsible, you can request that the court enforces the divorce agreement and instills penalties for failure to pay as agreed.

+How is debt divided in divorce in California?
 These scenarios vary depending on your specific divorce settlement, so consult a licensed attorney if you have additional questions about your own situation.
-Call Orange County Divorce Attorney Ann Thomson at 562-431-4333 or email her today.
+Call Orange County Divorce Attorney Ann Thomson (Seal Beach family law attorney) at 562-431-4333 or email her today.